-When a Windows program stopped working or failed to get opens up.
-Then, In Windows, you can close it’s background running process through task manager.
-But for some Windows users, task manager not responding.
-Which is a serious issue, but can get resolved.
-And, in this article, you”ll get to know certain solutions.
+When a Windows program stopped working or failed to get open up.
+Then, In Windows, you can close its background running process through the task manager.
+But for some Windows users, the task manager not responding.
+That is a serious issue but you can resolve it.
+And, in this article, you”ll get to know certain solutions to fix it.
 Since Windows 7, Microsoft didn’t make any big changes in Task Manager.
 Although, in the latest version of Windows 11 22H2, Microsoft did some major changes in Task Manager.
-But still, these solutions will work for all versions of Windows.
+But still, these solutions will work for all versions of Windows, even for Windows 11.

 Few things that you should know about the task manager.

-It is a Windows utility, Which lets users manage Windows Apps processes.
-It also allows users to check CPU, memory and disk usage.
-And, if you’re using Windows 10, the task manager will show you App usage time.
+Task Manager is a Windows utility, Which lets users manage Windows Apps processes.
+It also allows users to check CPU, memory, and disk usage.
+And, if you’re using Windows 10 or Windows 11, the task manager will show you the App usage time.
 You can even disable startup services and can speed up boot time.
-To run Windows without any error, there are multiple services that need to keep running.
-And, if some service misbehaves, then task manager can fix it.
+To run Windows without any errors, there are multiple services that need to keep running.
+And, if some service misbehaves, then the task manager can fix it.
 Is your Windows 10 taskbar not hiding in fullscreen? then you can also read my article on it.

-If you’re facing “task manager not responding” problem first time.
+If the task manager not responding issue is occurring the first time only.
 Then, the possible cause behind this error is, high CPU and RAM usage.
-Which happens, when you try to run Games above your Computer capacity.
+This happens when you try to run Games above your Computer capacity.
 If this is the case, then restarting the Computer for once will solve this problem.
 And, if Windows OS became unresponsive, then you need to force shutdown.
 Hold down the power key for at least 10 seconds, and the computer will automatically get shut down.
 And, hopefully, the task manager will start responding.

-Solution: 2 Kill Unresponsive program without task manager.
+Solution 2: Kill the Unresponsive program without a task manager.

-1. Right-Click on the space of your desktop.
-Choose new>shortcut.
-Create shortcut window will get appear immediately.
+1. Right-Click on the space on your desktop.
+Choose a new>shortcut.
+Create a shortcut window that will get appear immediately.

 2. Type this command line in the blank field.
 Don’t copy, else, you will not able to create the shortcut.